Man-with-beard-looking-through-magnifying-glass

 When I’m asked how long a blog article should be, I always answer, ‘As long as it needs to be, but no longer.’

-In other words, your article should be proportionate for the subject matter you’re writing about.
+In other words, your article should be a proportionate length for the subject matter you’re writing about.

 Q is for Questions

-Your audience has questions.
-You can use your content to answer them.
+Your audience has questions and you can use your content to answer them.

 The first thing to do is find out what those questions are.